Adlington, Lancashire: Sports and recreation

 Adlington has two large recreational areas, the King George's Field in the centre of the village and the Lower Playing Fields adjacent to the canal in lower Adlington.
 The King George's Field plays host to the village's amateur rugby league club Adlington Rangers and the village's football pub teams.
 Adlington also has a junior football club with a variety of age groups including an open age team.
-Meadow Road is home to Adlington Cricket Club which plays in the local Lancashire and Bolton leagues.
+Meadow Road is home to Adlington Cricket Club which plays in the local Lancashire and Bolton leagues, and Jubilee Park, where Bridge Celtic FC play.